Portland police chief takes assistant city manager job

 Sauschuck will depart the police force he has led since 2012 on July 20, a city spokeswoman said.

 He will be replaced in the interim by Assistant Police Chief Vern Malloch, according to city spokeswoman Jessica Grondin.
-The process through which the city will hire a new permanent chief was not immediately clear Thursday.
+There is no process in place to hire a new permanent chief, Jennings said in an email.

+The manager said he has “complete confidence” in Malloch, and the pair will “discuss the future over the next several months and that will help determine any process in the future.”

 Jennings praised Sauschuck’s tenure with the police department in a written statement, saying that his leadership will “continue making municipal government more streamlined and efficient.”